 Guided by values that have animated the career of Senator John McCain and the McCain family for generations, The McCain Institute is a non-partisan do-tank dedicated to advancing character-driven global leadership based on security, economic opportunity, freedom and human dignity – in the United States and around the world.
 The Institute seeks to promote humanitarian action, human rights and democracy, and national security, and to embrace technology in producing better designs for educated decisions in national and international policy.

-- Provide decision recommendations for leaders through open debate and rigorous analysis, including by convening experts, publishing policy-relevant research, and holding decision-making exercises using cutting-edge technology.
+- Provide decision recommendations for leaders through open debate and rigorous analysis, including through the Institute’s high-tech Decision Theater.

 - Promote and preserve the McCain family spirit of character-driven leadership and national service, including by hosting the McCain family archives.